RaimundoLima/WebScraping/README.md

 # WebScrapping
-## A generic WebScrapping for images
+## A generic WebScrapping for images and words

 ## Features
 - .NET 5